amitbuch/Interview-Preparation/README.md

 Folloing authors have helped me learn this skill and I feel indebted to them.

--Step 1 : Udemy : Elshad Karimov Course - Best for novice starter.
+- Step 1 : Udemy : Elshad Karimov Course - Best for novice starter.
 Long but through introduction to this topic.
--Step 2 : Youtube : Neetcode.io author.
+- Step 2 : Youtube : Neetcode.io author.
 This website is invaluable one you finished the initial course above.
 Follow his step by step learning path.

 Next move to Leetcode, HackerRank whatever interests and challenges you.